RileyPoirier23/TattooAPP/README.md

     p_client_id, p_guest_name, p_guest_email, p_guest_phone
   ) returning * into new_record;

-  -- Fetch relations manually to construct the response select id, full_name from public.profiles where id = new_record.client_id into client_data;
+  select id, full_name from public.profiles where id = new_record.client_id into client_data;
   select id, full_name, services from public.profiles where id = new_record.artist_id into artist_data;